dendronhq/dendron-site/vault/dendron.rfc.18-add-note-indexes.md

 ## Context

 A common use case is to have an index section that lists all the contents of a particular area of the text.
-In Dendron, we already show you all [[children|dendron.topic.publishing.navigation#children]] of the current note when publishing but this is not available in the editor.
+In Dendron, we already show you all [[children|dendron.topic.publishing-legacy.navigation#children]] of the current note when publishing but this is not available in the editor.

 ## Proposal